 Only suitable for certain materials (e.g., aluminum)

 Metal stamping is a traditional, artisanal method of engraving words, names, or designs onto spoons using steel stamps and a hammer.
-Especially useful for DIY projects with stainless steel or silver-plated spoons, this technique lends the engraved spoons a charming, handmade touch.
+Especially for DIY projects with stainless steel or silver-plated spoons, this technique gives engraved spoons a charming, handmade touch.

 - Metal spoon (preferably stainless steel or silver-plated)